JPBradley3/CS50x---Introduction-to-Computer-Science/CS50x - 2025/trivia/README.md

 ## Features

 - **Multiple Choice Questions:**

--- The quiz includes multiple choice questions with clickable answer buttons.
-Selecting an answer disables all options for that question and provides feedback by changing button colors (green for correct, red for incorrect) and displaying a "Correct!" or "Incorrect" message.
+  - The quiz includes multiple choice questions with clickable answer buttons.
+  - Selecting an answer disables all options for that question.
+  - Provides feedback by changing button colors (green for correct, red for incorrect).
+  - Displays a "Correct!" or "Incorrect" message.

 - **Free Response Question:**

-Includes a free text input where users can type their answer and click a "Check Answer" button.
-The input is evaluated case-insensitively and ignores leading/trailing whitespace.
+  - Includes a free text input where users can type their answer.
+  - Users click a "Check Answer" button to evaluate their response.
+  - Input is evaluated case-insensitively and ignores leading/trailing whitespace.

 - **Immediate Feedback:**

-Both multiple choice and free response questions provide instant visual feedback using colors and text to indicate correctness.
+  - Both multiple choice and free response questions provide instant visual feedback.
+  - Uses colors and text to indicate correctness.

 - **Accessibility:**

-Buttons are disabled once an answer is selected to prevent changing answers after submission.
+  - Buttons are disabled once an answer is selected.
+  - Prevents changing answers after submission.

 ## Implementation Details